YashMatade/Doselect-Task-Management-Backend-/readme.md

 1. Clone the repository and switch to the `Stubs` branch.
 2. Install the required Node modules by running `npm install`.
+3. Start the application by running `npm start`

 ## Project Architecture (BACKEND)